...

 I confirm that Penumbra is committed to gender pay equality and that our gender pay gap figures have been calculated in line with mandatory requirements.

-Jo Mayne, Director of Corporate Services.
-March 2023.
+Joanne Mayne, Director of Corporate Services, February 2024.

 Please complete Section A (details of the person you are referring) and Section B (your own details as the referrer)